munificent/craftinginterpreters/book/classes.md

 Then it calls that function using the same syntax as a method call.
 Does that work?

 Different languages take different approaches here.
 One could write a treatise on it.
-For Lox, we'll say the answer to all of these is that, yes, it does work.
+For Lox, we'll say the answer to both of these is that, yes, it does work.
 We have a couple of reasons to justify that.

 For the second example, calling a function stored in a field, we want to support that because first class functions are useful and storing them in fields is a perfectly normal thing to do.

 The first example is more complex.
 One motivation is because users generally expect to be able to hoist a subexpression out into a local variable without changing the meaning of the program.
 You can take this:

 ```lox
 var average = (3 + 4) / 2;